-Sometimes, history and physical examination suggest a cause (see table Some Causes of Lymphadenopathy Some Causes of Lymphadenopathy Lymphadenopathy is palpable enlargement of ≥ 1 lymph nodes.
-Diagnosis is clinical.
-Treatment is of the causative disorder.
-(See also Overview of the Lymphatic System.)
-Lymph nodes are present... read more ) and may be diagnostic in patients with a clear viral upper respiratory infection or with local soft-tissue or dental infection.
+Sometimes, history and physical examination suggest a cause (see table ) and may be diagnostic in patients with a clear viral upper respiratory infection or with local soft-tissue or dental infection.
 In other cases, findings (such as the red flag findings) are of concern but do not point to a single cause.

-Nodes that are hard, markedly enlarged (> 2 to 2.5 cm), and/or fixed to adjacent tissue, particularly nodes in the supraclavicular area or in patients who have had prolonged use of tobacco and/or alcohol, are concerning for cancer.
+Cervical or inguinal nodes that are hard, markedly enlarged (> 2 cm), and/or fixed to adjacent tissue are concerning for cancer, particularly in patients who have had prolonged use of tobacco and/or alcohol.
+However, any palpable supraclavicular or axillary node not ascribable to infection regardless of size, should prompt concern about possible intrathoracic or breast cancer.
 Marked tenderness, erythema, and warmth in a single enlarged node may be due to a suppurative node infection (eg, due to staphylococcus or streptococcus).

 Fever may occur with many of the infectious, malignant, and connective tissue disorders.
 Splenomegaly can occur with mononucleosis, toxoplasmosis, leukemia, and lymphoma.
 Weight loss occurs with TB and cancer.
 Risk factors and travel and exposure history are at best suggestive.

 Finally, adenopathy sometimes has a serious cause in patients who have no other manifestations of illness.